terrasea/garden_planner/README.md

 # garden_planner

+I don't have time to build this at this stage, and I've found an already existing program to do what I want, which will take me ages to get this app to that level by myself.

 A very bare bones garden planner.
 I'm learning Angular Dart at the same time.
 It's using material design components.